Skip to content

 Calculate profitability first

 Check your electricity rate (look at your utility bill).
-Use our product pages to see daily profit at your rate.
+Use our product comparison pages to see daily profit at your rate.
 If a miner isn't profitable at your electricity cost, don't buy it.

 Choose the right algorithm

 Different coins use different algorithms.
 Bitcoin (SHA-256) requires expensive hardware.
 Kaspa (kHeavyHash) and Alephium (Blake3) have cheaper entry points with good ROI potential.
+Once you've mined coins, you'll need an exchange to sell or trade them.

 Buy from verified retailers only